-So, you can connect the packs USB cable to a power bank or laptop that you have on the inside, and then easily charge your phone or other device from the outside.
+So, you can connect the pack’s USB cable to a power bank or laptop that you have on the inside, and then easily charge your phone or other devices from the outside.

 This idea is great, as you don’t have to always search for a way to charge your gear.
 The port is right there, ready to access at all times.

 There is even a handy pocket on the inside/top for a power bank if that is what you want to use as your power source.
 So, it easily connects to the charging port cable on the inside.